Jubayer247/utopia/README.md

 Targeted Platforms: Smartphone Applications (Android/IOS) , Web Applications

-This project uses latest Matrial library to build ui components alongside with AndroidX.
+This project uses latest material library to build UI components alongside with AndroidX.

 Backend services are decided to be implemented in